base-org/web/apps/base-docs/docs/tools/data-indexers.md

 ---

+## The Indexing Company

+[The Indexing Company](https://www.indexing.co/) provides indexing as a service, capable of indexing any chain (EVM and non-EVM) with an RPC endpoint and integrating off-chain data within the same infrastructure.

+Our services include data transformations, aggregations, and streamlined data flows, allowing teams to develop their products faster while saving on developer resources, time, and money.
+Our solution is ideal for teams needing advanced data engineering for modular chain setups, multi-chain products, L1/L2/L3 chains and AI.

+To get started contact us [here](https://www.indexing.co/get-in-touch).

+#### Supported Networks

+- Base Mainnet
+- Base Sepolia (Testnet)

+---

 ## Moralis

 [Moralis](https://moralis.io/?utm_source=base-docs&utm_medium=partner-docs) offers comprehensive data APIs for crypto, offering both indexed and real-time data across 15+ chains.
 Moralis' APIs include portfolio and wallet balances, NFT data, token data, price data, candlestick data, net worth data, and a lot more.
 All of the data is enriched with things like metadata, parsed events and address labels.